krolique/project_euler/docs/algorithms/binary-search.rst

 Lets run through a few examples and see how the algorithm actually works.

-Example #1 where the value if in the right half of the array
+Example #1 where the target is in the right half of the array

 Initial parameters::